“This image is AI-generated and not affiliated with or endorsed by Tesla.”

 3. Check the Warranty Details

 Most CPO Teslas come with an additional 1-year/10,000-mile warranty, and you get the remainder of the 8-year/100,000–150,000-mile battery and drivetrain warranty, depending on the model.
-That’s a serious safety net.
+That kind of warranty can really give you peace of mind.

 4. Ask for the Vehicle History